microsoft/pxt-arcade/docs/skillmap/space.md

 ### space-activity5

-* name: Fuel Up!
+* name: Level Up!
 * type: tutorial
-* description: Use an extension to add a fuel gauge to your ship.
-Make sure to refuel often!
+* description: Learn how to automatically switch to a new level when the player gains an achievement.
-* tags: intermediate, extensions
+* tags: intermediate, forever
 * next: space-activity6

 * url: /skillmap/space/space5